dressel/NEC.jl/README.md

 # Units and Coordinate Systems

-In this package, all spatial units are in meters and all angular measurements are in degrees.
+In this package, all spatial units are in meters, all frequencies are in megahertz, and all angular measurements are in degrees.
 When wire thickness is needed, this package always expects a radius (not a diameter).

 In the real world, wire sizes are sometimes expressed in American Wire Gauge (AWG).